McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/dependencies/_index.en.md

 Character casing is relevant!

 - the `name` setting in your `hugo.toml` must match the key (that needs to be prefixed with a `has`) you used for the store in your `layouts/shortcodes/myshortcode.html`.
-- the key on `params.relearn.dependencies` in your `hugo.toml` must match the base file name of your loader file.
+- the key on `relearn.dependencies` in your `hugo.toml` must match the base file name of your loader file.

 See the `math`, `mermaid` and `openapi` shortcodes for examples.